top of page

 Project Objective: Less of a project and more of a few ongoing partnerships to elevate Hazel's brand awareness and advertising reach to connect with the community.

-My Role & Responsibilities: For some sponsorships I was responsible for finalizing the sponsorship contract, determining deliverables, assets, and elements to the agreement.
+My Role & Responsibilities: For some sponsorships I was responsible for finalizing the sponsorship contract, determining deliverables, assets, and details of the agreement.
 For others I was part of a team (typically including the GM, CFO, and Store Manager to determine what worked best for several departments of the store).
-A few highlights include:

-CU Athletics/Buffalo Sports Properties - Hazel's is "The Official Pre- and Post-Game Headquarters of the Buffs!" and as such was a major athletic sponsor for the Football and Basketball seasons.
-Deliverables ranged from game-day programs, season pass-holder only coupons, on-field signage, radio spots, sponsor tickets, and more.
-This is Hazel's largest single sponsorship and requires an in-depth renewal process each year with evaluation of deliverables and performance.
+• CU Athletics/Buffalo Sports Properties - Hazel's is "The Official Pre- and Post-Game Headquarters of the Buffs!" and as such was a major athletic sponsor for the Football and Basketball seasons.
+Deliverables ranged from logo placement in game-day programs, season pass-holder-only coupons, on-field signage, radio spots, sponsor tickets, and more.
+This is Hazel's largest single sponsorship and required an in-depth renewal process each year with evaluation of deliverables and performance review.

-Colorado Shakespeare Festival - This organization was one beloved by our CFO so she and I would coordinate the terms of the annual contract.
+• Colorado Shakespeare Festival - This organization was one beloved by our CFO so she and I would coordinate the terms of the annual contract.
 Each year one of the deliverables was a half-page program ad that was distributed for each show.
-Myself, the GM, and graphic designer would scour the internet for great Shakespearean quotes and create an ad that tied those words to Hazel's.
+Myself, the GM, and graphic designer would scour the internet for great Shakespearean quotes and create an ad that tied those words to Hazel's brand image.
 We also were able to attend the sponsor kick-off event and show at the beginning of the season each summer.
-It was my official summer kick-off

-Outcome: High value brand exposure, access to new customer bases, exclusivity deals, etc.
+Results: High value brand exposure, access to new customer bases, exclusivity deals, etc. to drive store traffic and sales.

-TL;DR: I oversaw or completed contract negotiations for several major sponsorships annually, verifying deliverable fulfillment, executing sponsorship events and more to elevate Hazel's brand awareness in Boulder.
+TL;DR: I oversaw or completed contract negotiations for several major sponsorships annually, verified deliverable fulfillment, executed sponsorship events and more to elevate Hazel's brand awareness in Boulder.

 Hazels - Lewis.JPG